Financial-Times/o-table/README.md

 ### Sort Order

 When a sortable table column is clicked an ascending sort is applied by default.
 If clicked again the sort order is toggled to a descending sort.
-Inverse this, so a descending sort is applied on the first click, set the preferred sort order attribute `data-o-table-preferred-sort-order="descending"`.
+Set the preferred sort order attribute `data-o-table-preferred-sort-order="descending"` to inverse this, so a descending sort is applied on the first click.

 ```html
 <table class="o-table" data-o-component="o-table" data-o-table-preferred-sort-order="descending">